JoiRichi/LASV_phylogenetics_pipeline/README.md

 ## Customization
 The pipeline config folder contains the input files for this pipeline.
 Learn how the data was preprocessed here: [LASV_ML_Manuscript_Data](https://github.com/JoiRichi/LASV_ML_manuscript_data).
 It is possible to use your own custom sequences using the same process.

-**Note**
-Due to the random starting points of maximum likelihood (and Bayesian methods) in the construction of phylogenetic trees, rerunning the pipeline on the same data may yield slightly varying results.

 For further details, please refer to the respective notebooks and repositories linked above.